Alaska & Yukon, The Golden Frontier. 20 days/19 nights. Start: Anchorage - End: Anchorage.

 Free day.
 You can make a tour with the 'trolley', discover the impressive 'Museum of History & Art' or you can visit the several souvernir shops.
 Lodging.

 This moning, you leave Anchorage en follow the Parks Highway, to Denali National Park, one of the most beautiful parks of Amerika.
-Along te way, you kan visit the wonderful Talkeetna and discover the wonderful Mat-su valley.
+Along te way, you can visit the wonderful little town of Talkeetna and discover the beautiful Mat-su valley.
 Lodging in one of the lodges close to the park entrance.

-The unforgetable Tundra Wildlife Tour starts early in the morning but it is definitely worth getting out of bed.
+The unforgetable Wildlife Tour starts early in the morning but it is definitely worth getting out of bed.
 In company of a park ranger, you will encounter the wonderful fauna and flora of this immense natural park.
-Back to the lodge for lodgings.
+Back to the lodge for lodging.

 You leave the park north and passing the historic Nenana, you reach Fairbanks.
 It was a known center in the Gold Rush time and the gate to the 'Last Frontieré in the north.
 Start with a first visit to the historic city center or board on the radar boat 'Discovery' en encounter with het nature area of the Chena and Tenana River.
 Lodging.